samantha-usman/samantha-usman.github.io/index.md

-While at [Syracuse University](https://physics.syr.edu) and a [Cardiff University](https://www.cardiff.ac.uk/physics-astronomy/), my research focused on analyzinggravitational-wave data from the [Laser Interferometer Gravitational-Wave Observatory (LIGO)](https://www.ligo.org/).
+While at [Syracuse University](https://physics.syr.edu) and a [Cardiff University](https://www.cardiff.ac.uk/physics-astronomy/), my research focused on analyzing gravitational-wave data from the [Laser Interferometer Gravitational-Wave Observatory (LIGO)](https://www.ligo.org/).
 I'm currently using spectral data to look at elements found in stars around our galaxy!
 I hope to learn more about the formation of heavy elements by